Three Songs for Roger - (2009)

 [ 18 pages, circa 9' 40" ]

-I received a request from Roger Bourland, professor of composition and currently chairman of the Music Department at UCLA, asking for some texts by which he would challenge a student with something new.
+I received a request in 2009 from Roger Bourland, professor of composition and chairman of the Music Department at UCLA, asking for some texts by which he would challenge a student with something new.
 Roger wrote me teasing that I was some "word-meister" and that he was hoping for texts which would be "something on the way to a musical" and in a "a fast-slow-fast set."
 He added, "Have them be texts that YOU would like to set as well, and feel free to set them yourself."
 Therefore yesterday, the 16th of January, I wrote the three texts and set two, with the last in the set composed today, the 17th.
 I have felt "free to set them" myself therefore, and they are dedicated to Roger.

 His blog, www.rogerbourland.com/blog/ , has been among the top 50 classical music blogs for several years.
 In one entry, he wrote, "Songs are usually “about” something, such as love, or no love, or springtime and so forth."
 So these songs are about life and love, perhaps viewed though the empty bottom of a martini glass, but mostly they are about having fun with words and music.

 I take exception to Roger's observation and distinction, found on his blog, that song writers and composers are two different animals, songwriters being miniaturists.
 Given the "miniature" 24 minutes of a single song -- my The Hoard of the Gibbelins -- as compared to the truly miniature Small Homes lasting a mere 35 seconds, the range of "miniature" need be clarified.
 But then I was never a particularly easy student....